 - Fill out your Emergency Contact information on Athena

-- Academic Advising (the academic advising hold will be removed when you meet with your academic advisor after your Virtual Small Group session)
+- Academic Advising (the academic advising hold will be removed when you meet with your academic advisor)

 Transfer students are permitted to bring their vehicles to campus.
-If you plan to do so, please register online for a UGA parking permit by June 30.
+If you plan to do so, please register online for a UGA parking permit.

 Transfer students are not required to live on campus, however, you are welcome to apply for on-campus housing.
 You can submit your housing application through the Dawg House.
 The earlier you submit your housing application and the $35 fee, the sooner you’ll have access to select your housing.

 The University of Georgia Student Code of Conduct applies to all students at UGA.
 Once you submit your commitment deposit, you are officially a part of the Bulldog Family.

 Visit the Testing FAQ page to determine if you need testing.
 All testing will take place online.
 You will receive information regarding placement testing via your UGA email.
 Be sure to complete any placement testing prior to meeting with your advisor.